kakshak07/Benchmarking-TimescaleDB/README.md

    python -m benchmark_tool.cli data/query_params.csv --workers 3

 ### Though process and implementation details
-The overall approach centers on implementing a hashmap-based strategy to efficiently allocate queries to workers, ensuring minimal overhead and ensuring the same worker processes queries for a given hostname across multiple query executions.
+The overall approach centers on implementing a consistent hashing mechanism strategy to efficiently allocate queries to workers, ensuring minimal overhead and ensuring the same worker processes queries for a given hostname across multiple query executions.
 This design ensures locality of data, optimizes cache utilization, and prevents redundant connections to the TimescaleDB instance, leading to better performance.

 **Worker Management and Concurrent Query Execution:** Given the need for concurrent processing, the number of workers is specified dynamically, and each worker operates in its own thread or process.
 By employing a hashmap strategy, queries are distributed to workers based on the hostname.
 This mapping is critical since queries for the same hostname need to be consistently processed by the same worker for better performance and query locality.

 The worker mapping can be visualized as:

-Hashmap (hostname → worker): A simple hashing function is applied to the hostname, determining which worker should handle queries associated with that hostname.
+Hashmap (hashing_function(hostname) → worker): A simple hashing function is applied to the hostname, determining which worker should handle queries associated with that hostname.
 This avoids random assignment and guarantees a stable worker-hostname relationship across queries.

 **Summary Report Generation:** After all queries are processed, the tool outputs a comprehensive report with the following statistics: